AndunHH/spacemouse/README.md

 2. Teaching Tech changed the VID and PID values as per jfedor's instructions: vid=0x256f, pid=0xc631 (SpaceMouse Pro Wireless (cabled))

 Daniel_1284580 recomments changing leonardo.upload.tool=avrdude to leonardo.upload.tool.serial=avrdude to get no error when compiling

 When compiling and uploading, Teaching Tech select Arduino AVR boards (in Sketchbook) > Spacemouse and then the serial port.

+If you have the problem, that the port can not be found, the bootloader of your board is probably not reachable.
+The problem is, that the arduino pro micro has a very short time to get into the bootloader of 800 ms.
+Therefore you need to connect the reset pin twice to gnd.
+Than you have 8s to initially set the com port and upload your sketch.
+It is also quite a fast timing and needs some number of tries.
+Make sure to select the proper 5V 16MHz (if you also have this board).
+You can read the details for this reset here: https://learn.sparkfun.com/tutorials/pro-micro--fio-v3-hookup-guide/troubleshooting-and-faq#ts-reset

 You will also need to download and install the 3DConnexion software: https://3dconnexion.com/us/drivers-application/3dxware-10/
 If all goes well, the 3DConnexion software will show a SpaceMouse Pro wireless when the Arduino is connected.